 8. Mindfulness and Meditation Practices

 Mindfulness trains attention control and reduces stress, improving your ability to stay focused.
 Short, consistent practices strengthen the brain networks that support attention and emotional regulation.
-Research shows structured mindfulness training improves working memory and reduces mind wandering.5
+Structured mindfulness training has been shown to improve working memory and reduce mind wandering.5

 Practical routines: